 When you’re in the trenches working day after day toward your company’s goals, it’s easy to get stuck in the same old way of doing things.
-It might not even be something you do by choice, but rather out of habit.
-Though it’s safe, it’s exactly the opposite of innovation.
+It might not even be something you do by choice but rather out of habit.
+Though it’s safe, it’s precisely the opposite of innovation.

 To identify curiosity, ask this:

 - What’s something you learned to do in the last six months?
 How did you go about it?

 - What questions do you have for me?

 It might sound counterintuitive to label critical thinking as a creative skill.
 Still, the most influential creative employees can harness their talents to develop concrete, real-world solutions to problems.